Installation¶

 Once installed, continue with:

-Quick Start Guide - Your first SOM in 5 minutes
+Quick Start — Your first SOM in a few minutes

 Basic Concepts — Understanding SOM fundamentals